zamastyle/phantom_mhike/Format Block Loops.md

 ### Example 2: Looping inner portions of a full message
 ---

 Looping in all previous examples looped the entire message but a loop can be embedded inside of a message.
-If the format block is build like this:
+If the format block is built like this:
 ```
 This is my message beginning.
 The users to be reviewed: